Using filters to protect your lenses

 There is no definitive answer to the endless discussions about the pros and cons of using a UV filter (or similar) in front of a lens – it’s a good idea sometimes, and sometimes it isn’t a good idea.
 Personally, I use high quality UV filters on all my lenses, but I often have to remove the filter when I am shooting into a light source or suspect I am getting flare.
 But that’s the beauty of a filter – you can always take it off momentarily if you need to.

-Aside from UV filters for protection, I would also recommend a polarizer filter.
+- Aside from UV filters for protection, I would also recommend polarizer filters (Amazon).
 They are great for minimizing glare and to saturate colors again.